Unbreathable/Unbreathable/README.md

 - Rust (*trying* to learn how to fight the borrow checker, maybe I should learn how to build a weapon to fight it instead)

 **Frameworks and tools**:
-- Flutter (please never die, I love you way too much)
+- All of the stuff I made myself (yk Neoroute and Magic are a must for any of my projects basically)
+- Zed (best editor, if you don't like it I will fight you)
 - Svelte (my main choice for web frontends)
 - Fiber (that fast Go http framework that doesn't have HTTP/2 support yet)
-- GORM (one of the best ORM libraries I've had to deal with, no code gen, thanks!)
+- GORM (one of the best ORM libraries I've had to deal with)
-- Hugo (best static site generator, very feature rich and stuff, but I hate theming it)
+- Astro (best static site generator, very feature rich and stuff)
-- VS Code (if you add one more AI feature I will kill Copilot.. in Minecraft)
-- Godot (when I attend game jams, good for making good games quickly)
+- Godot (when I need to make games)
+- Flutter (for all things mobile and stuff)

 **Want to talk to me?** Discord: @unbreathable or contact me [using E-Mail](mailto:julian@liphium.com).